Historic Sites

 These boats help visitors get a closer look at the natural beauty and the natural abundance that made Provincetown Harbor one of New England’s most important early seaports.

-macmillan wharf shopThere are also plenty of things to do on the wharf.
+MacMillan Wharf shopThere are also plenty of things to do on the wharf.
 MacMillan Pier is home to art shacks, a harbormaster’s office, a pump-out station, and public restrooms.

 Visitors can soon learn about Cape Cod’s white sharks in the Shark Center at the end of the wharf.
 The Shark Center, run by the Atlantic White Shark Conservancy, will also offer shark tours on their own vessel to educate visitors about the region’s marine predators.